reduxjs/redux-toolkit/docs/api/createAsyncThunk.md

 The logic in the `payloadCreator` function may use any of these values as needed to calculate the result.

+### Options

+An object with the following optional fields:

+- `condition`: a callback that can be used to skip execution of the payload creator and all action dispatches, if desired.
+See [Canceling Before Execution](#canceling-before-execution) for a complete description.
+- `dispatchConditionRejection`: if `condition()` returns `false`, the default behavior is that no actions will be dispatched at all.
+If you still want a "rejected" action to be dispatched when the thunk was canceled, set this flag to `true`.

 ## Return Value

 `createAsyncThunk` returns a standard Redux thunk action creator.
 The thunk action creator function will have plain action creators for the `pending`, `fulfilled`, and `rejected` cases attached as nested fields.

+Using the `fetchUserById` example above, `createAsyncThunk` will generate four functions:

+- `fetchUserById`, the thunk action creator that kicks off the async payload callback you wrote
+  - `fetchUserById.pending`, an action creator that dispatches an `'users/fetchByIdStatus/pending'` action
+  - `fetchUserById.fulfilled`, an action creator that dispatches an `'users/fetchByIdStatus/fulfilled'` action
+  - `fetchUserById.rejected`, an action creator that dispatches an `'users/fetchByIdStatus/rejected'` action

 When dispatched, the thunk will: